Dhaka Metro Rail: MRT Line 2

-MRT Line-4
+MRT Line 4

-MRT Line-4 will connect Kamalapur Railway Station with Narayanganj with underground lines.
+MRT Line 4 will connect Kamalapur Railway Station with Narayanganj with elevated and underground lines (planned).
 Length of this line will be 8 km.
 According to a survey conducted by Japan International Cooperation Agency (JICA), MRT Line-4 will run parallel to an existing line which will be converted to a dual gauge railway line by the order of the Bangladesh Railway Authority.
-MRT Line-4 may not be financially viable.
+The stations in this line are Kamalapur, Sayedabad, Jatrabari, Shonir Akhra, Signboard, CTG Road, Kanchpur and Madanpur.